Swatto86/WinRDP/README.md

 ## 🙏 Acknowledgments

 This project was created as an educational resource for learning Windows API programming in C. It's inspired by the need for a simple, transparent RDP manager that demonstrates core Windows programming concepts.

+**Created by Swatto** - A professional Windows API learning project.

 Happy coding! 🚀